helenehanyu/CS6220-HW3/README.md

 The implementation closely follows [this](https://analyticsindiamag.com/singular-value-decomposition-svd-application-recommender-system/) tutorial.
 I made some changes to improve the performance of the model as well as to quantify the accuracy.

-The rating matrix is first filled with user-median rating for each user.
+The rating matrix is first filled with user-median ratings for each user.
 Then the rating matrix is normalized before the SVD is applied.

-First define a accuracy metric where:
+First define an accuracy metric where:

 For each user in the test set, given a movie that a user rated highest as input to the model, the model outputs movies that are similar to the one the user likes.

-accuracy =1 if model recomended a movie that user rated higher than the user's median score accuracy = 0 if model recomended a movie that user rated lower than the user's median score
+accuracy =1 if the model recommended a movie that the user rated higher than the user's median score accuracy = 0 if the model recommended a movie that the user rated lower than the user's median score

-The user is not considered if the model's recomended movies are not rated by the user.
-So we can not evaluate the model's performance for this user .
+The user is not considered if the model's recommended movies are not rated by the user.
+So we can not evaluate the model's performance for this user.

-The models are trained by tuning the number of principle components.
+The models are trained by tuning the number of principal components.

 ## compuation time